owncloud/ocis/docs/ocis/development/extensions.md

 ```

 Two options:
-1. run only the necessery services from ocis and ocis-hello independently
+1. run only the necessary services from ocis and ocis-hello independently
 2. compile ocis with the updated ocis-hello

 ### Option 1: